Palestinian kills 2 Israelis, wounds 4 in West Bank stabbing | Law-Order

 Amateur video aired on Israeli television appeared to show the suspected attacker running down a highway and collapsing to the ground after he was shot.
 The Palestinian Health Ministry later confirmed that Mohammad Souf, 18, from the nearby village of Hares was the slain attacker.

-No group has claimed responsibility for the attack, but Gaza's rulers, the militant Hamas group, hailed Tuesday's attack as "heroic."
-Israeli Prime Minister Yair Lapid sent condolences to the families of those killed in the attack and said Israel was "fighting terror nonstop and full force."
-"Our security forces are working around the clock to protect Israeli citizens and harm terror infrastructure everywhere, all the time," he said.
+No group has claimed responsibility for the attack, but Gaza's rulers, the militant Hamas group, hailed Tuesday's attack as “heroic”.

 This year's surge in Israeli-Palestinian violence in the West Bank and east Jerusalem has killed at least 25 people on the Israeli side and more than 130 Palestinians, making 2022 the deadliest since 2006.